nana-4/materia-theme/README.md

 Did you get the error: `XMLLINT not set and xmllint not found in path`?
 Then you'll also need to install `libxml2-utils`.

-Install the theme with the following commands:
+Run the following commands in the terminal:

 ```sh
 cd /tmp && wget -qO - https://github.com/nana-4/materia-theme/archive/master.tar.gz | tar xz